-A distinction should be made in respect of "telecommunication services" and, in harmony with other VAT jurisdictions, South Africa should incorporate provisions addressing

-"telecommunication services".
-That is, a definition for "telecommunication services" in accordance with the Melbourne Convention should be included and specific place of supply rules to address the VAT treatment of such supplies should be provided for.
+A distinction should be made in respect of "telecommunication services" and, in harmony with other VAT jurisdictions, South Africa should incorporate provisions addressing "telecommunication services".
+That is, a definition for "telecommunication services" in accordance with the Dubai Convention should be included and specific place of supply rules to address the VAT treatment of such supplies should be provided for.

 The specific place of supply rules should be as closely harmonised with the place of supply rules implemented by other VAT jurisdictions to prevent double taxation or double non-taxation.
-In addition, South Africa should avoid introducing specific place of supply rules which are attached to the actual facility used so as to ensure flexibility of the place of supply rules introduced in respect of technological advancements and changes.
+As regards the current provisions, the following is noted: